keweiyao/JETSCAPE2020-TRENTO-BAYES/README.md

 ## Prerequisite and Installation

 These examples run with `python3` on a `Jupyter Notebook`.
 It *does not* require docker.
-We provided two options to either install the dependencies using [Anaconda](https://www.anaconda.com/) or simply run the code from an online session supported by [Binder](https://mybinder.org/).
+We provided two options to either install the dependencies using [Anaconda](https://www.anaconda.com/) (recommended) or simply run the code from an online session supported by [Binder](https://mybinder.org/).

 ### Option 1.
 Conda virtual environment (recommended)